 Immune reconstitution syndrome has been reported in patients treated with combination antiretroviral therapy, including Lamivudine.
-During the initial phase of combination antiretroviral treatment, patients whose immune system responds may develop an inflammatory response to indolent or residual opportunistic infections (such as Mycobacterium avium infection, cytomegalovirus, Pneumocystis jirovecii pneumonia [PCP], or tuberculosis), which may necessitate further evaluation and treatment.
+During the initial phase of combination antiretroviral treatment, patients whose immune systems respond may develop an inflammatory response to indolent or residual opportunistic infections (such as Mycobacterium avium infection, cytomegalovirus, Pneumocystis jirovecii pneumonia [PCP], or tuberculosis), which may necessitate further evaluation and treatment.

 Autoimmune disorders (such as Graves’ disease, polymyositis, and Guillain-Barré syndrome) have also been reported to occur in the setting of immune reconstitution, however, the time to onset is more variable, and can occur many months after initiation of treatment.

-- Lactic acidosis and severe hepatomegaly with steatosis [see Boxed Warning, Warnings and Precautions (5.1)].
+• Lactic acidosis and severe hepatomegaly with steatosis [see Warnings and Precautions (5.2)].

 Clinical Trials Experience

-Adults - Clinical Trials in HIV-1: The safety profile of Lamivudine in adults is primarily based on 3,568 HIV-1-infected patients in 7 clinical trials.
+The safety profile of Lamivudine in adults is primarily based on 3,568 HIV-1-infected subjects in 7 clinical trials.

-Selected clinical adverse reactions in ≥5% of patients during therapy with Lamivudine 150 mg twice daily plus RETROVIR® 200 mg 3 times daily for up to 24 weeks are listed in Table 3.
+Selected clinical adverse reactions in greater than or equal to 5% of subjects during therapy with Lamivudine 150 mg twice daily plus RETROVIR 200 mg 3 times daily for up to 24 weeks are listed in Table 3.